amandapaura/RPA/README.md

 📁 Project Structure

-api_powerbi.py – Functions to connect to the Power BI API (authentication).
+api_powerbi.py – Class with methods to connect to the Power BI API (authentication).

-get_pbi_workspaces_reports.py – Connects to the API and exports a JSON with workspace and report details (including URLs).
+pbi_workspaces_reports.py – Connects to the API and exports a JSON with workspace and report details (including URLs).

-download_pbix_web_scrap.py – Uses Selenium to open report URLs and download the PBIX files via web scraping.
+pbi_web_scraping.py – Uses Selenium to open report URLs and download the PBIX files via web scraping.

+main.py - execute json collection and scraper

 🛠️ Features